cleverNamesAreHard/mipaas/readme.md

 ## Overview

-mipaas is a Flask web application that streamlines the process of mapping fields from customer-uploaded CSV files to various internal data formats.
-It provides a user-friendly interface to facilitate non-technical users in uploading and transforming data according to the company's requirements.
+mipaas is a Flask web application that streamlines the process of mapping fields from customer-uploaded CSV files to various user-provided data formats.
+It provides a user-friendly interface to facilitate non-technical users in uploading and transforming data according to their requirements.

 ## Features